 Advantages of Ball Valve:

 Durability: Ball valves come from sturdy materials, which makes them durable.
 It gives them the endurance to stand high pressures, corrosion, and extreme heat.
+The materials in ball valve construction are robust.

 Disadvantages of Plug Valve: